imagej/imagej.github.io/_pages/Script_Templates.md

 description: test description
 ---

-{% include learn content='scripting' %}Templates are pre-written scripts in a particular scripting language.
+Templates are pre-written scripts in a particular scripting language.
 They can be distributed as any other plugin, and automatically discovered by the [Script Editor](Script_Editor).
 Templates thus present an excellent way to demonstrate a particular operation to a wide audience of users.

 Available templates are sorted by language under the `Templates` menu of the [Script Editor](Script_Editor).
 The contents of a template will be loaded into the editor window when selected.
 The script can then be inspected, executed and modified as normal.